Financial results

 Commenting on these results, Steve Hughes, Chief Executive Coventry Building Society, said:

-• Continued low arrears with only 0.31% of mortgages more than 3 months in arrears (FY 2023: 0.26%).
-The credit quality of our book remains resilient and our arrears are a third of the industry average2.
+• Low arrears balances of 0.33% of mortgages more than three months in arrears (2023: 0.26%).
+The credit quality of our book remains resilient and a third of industry average1.

-• The Society’s leverage ratio increased to 5.6% (FY 2023: 5.4%) with the continued strong profitability enhancing our capital position.
-The Common Equity Tier 1 (CET 1) ratio is broadly stable at 28.9% (FY 2023: 29.1%) and remains significantly above statutory requirements.
+• The leverage ratio increased to 5.7% (2023: 5.4%).
+Strong profitability further enhanced our capital position and resilience ahead of The Co-operative Bank acquisition which completed on 1 January 2025.
+The Common Equity Tier 1 (CET 1) ratio at 28.0% (2023: 29.1%) remains well above statutory requirements.

-Delivering on our service promise whilst continuing to invest for the future
+Delivering on our service promise whilst driving a transformational investment for the future

-• Industry leading customer service with Net Promoter Score improving to +79 (FY 2023: +76) and the continued investment in our people and technology helping to reduce average call answering time from 105 to 62 seconds.
-Recognised by Fairer Finance for outstanding mortgage and savings customer experience receiving gold ribbons in both categories.
+• Exceptional customer service with Net Promoter Score improving further to +79 (2023: +76) and continued investment helping to reduce call answering time from 105 to 58 seconds.

-• In May we signed a share purchase agreement for the acquisition of The Co-operative Bank which is expected to complete in Q1 20253.
-This will increase both the Group’s mortgage and savings presence and extend the Society’s propositions into the personal current account and business banking markets.
+• Completion of The Co-operative Bank acquisition on 1 January 2025, resulting in a gain of £603m, due to the fair value of the net assets acquired exceeding the consideration paid.
+The acquisition will increase both the Group’s mortgage and savings presence and extend our propositions into the personal current account and business banking markets.

-• Continued to support our communities with over £1.5m of investment in the first half of 2024 (H1 2023: £1.3m), helping to support local partners and building on our relationship with Centrepoint.
+• Continued to support our communities with £4.5m of investment in 2024 (2023: £3.1m), helping local partners and building on our relationship with Centrepoint with an additional £1m donation in 2024 to support youth independent living in Manchester.

 Results archive